So I’ve got a different topic for you today. One central to Weightlessness Training, though relegated to more advanced protocols within the practice.

 Ankle Weight (Ballistic Weight) training, believe it or not, is a translation tool – one that allows for global conscious awareness – for presence – even in high pressure scenarios, those that would normally cause us to fall back on tried and tested coping mechanisms, or on unconscious fight or flight responses.

-They’ll also address my most common email questions from those who’ve read he only one I’m aware of that achieves this by design.
 And while I won’t go into technical training details in this post, I want to share a few key principles that make it what it is, distinctions that may add insight well beyond this practice alone.

 While anyone can strap weights on their ankles and do stuff, Ballistic Weight Training is one of four pillars of advanced Weightlessness (called Lightness Training).
 This indicates that’s it’s not an elementary practice.
-A strong mind-body foundation is required before ballistic training provides any substantial benefit.
+A strong mind-body foundation is required before ballistic weight training provides any substantial benefit.

 - Strength – Deadlift your bodyweight for 5 reps.